Cross-Modal Generative Augmentation for Visual Question Answering: Model

-We chose to validate our generative model for cross-modal data augmentation in VQA as downstream task.
 Following the conventional setup in VQA, the image feature $V$ and question representation $Q$ are extracted from the image encoder and the question encoder.
-The VQA task is constructed as a classification problem to output the most likely answer $\hat{A}$ from a fixed set of answers based on the content of the image $V$ and question $Q$.
+The VQA task is constructed as a classification problem to output the most likely answer $A$ from a fixed set of answers based on the content of the image $V$ and question $Q$.
 Following \citet{teney2018tips} and \citet{ijcai2020-151}, instead of softmax we use sigmoid outputs in our VQA training to cast it as a multi-label training objective:

 where \rm{CE}\ represents the cross-entropy loss in VQA models.